ramistry/cse15l-lab-reports/Lab_report_1.md

 #### _Pointers:_
 ```
-Try typing the command cd ~ (the function of cd ~ is to take you back to the home directory) and then type ls.
+1. Try typing the command cd ~ (the function of cd ~ is to take you back to the home directory)
+2. And then type ls.
 ```